 Creating a Sitemap

-To create a sitemap for your website, follow these steps:
+To create a sitemap for a specific website, follow these steps:

 - Tutorial: Neil also authored this article: How to Create an SEO-Boosting XML Sitemap in 20 Minutes (or Less) as a guideline.